afishhh/subrandr/README.md

 Subtitles can be synchronized with video playback in the mpv video player by specifying `--connect mpv:<PATH_TO_MPV_SOCKET>` (created using `--input-ipc-server` mpv option).
 You can also synchronize and overlay over a YouTube tab using `--connect youtube-cdp:<CDP_URL>` which lets you specify the URL to a Chrome DevTools Protocol WebSocket, it will automatically attach to the first YouTube tab it finds and collect information from it to (mostly) correctly overlay and synchronize the subtitles.

 The mpv IPC implementation is able to automatically acquire the X11 window id of the mpv window, in other cases you need to specify the window id via the `--overlay` option to have the window overlaid on the target.

+#### Hardware acceleration

+subrandr supports hardware accelerated rasterization via `wgpu`.
+This is mainly useful on HiDPI displays where, especially with large blurs, the bitmap is very large and the CPU may struggle with a severe memory bottleneck.

+Currently, though, this `wgpu` rasterizer is not exposed in either the C API or the WASM module.
+This is due to the complexity of integrating with external instances of graphics APIs on the C side, and due to subrandr's WASM approach being not trivially compatible with `wgpu`'s on the WASM side.

 #### Usage